sooolji/social-links-profile/README.md

 - Learn hover and focus states
 - Understand a simple CI/CD flow
 - Learn how static sites connect to Vercel

-## Notes

-The project is still in progress.
-The current base is intentionally small so each next change stays easy to understand.